Adventures of Lolo: Premise and gameplay

 The player assumes the role of Lolo, a round anthropomorphic creature.
 Lolo attempts to rescue Princess Lala, who has been kidnapped by the evil King Egger.
 Lolo travels to Egger's castle, with 50 rooms arranged in 10 floors of five.
 Within each room, Lolo must collect several hearts in order to open a treasure chest and collect the gem inside, which will open the exit to the next room or floor.
 The player must navigate the obstacles in each room and avoid or neutralize several different types of enemies, which vary by movement and attack pattern.
 All enemies disappear once Lolo picks up the gem.

 The player can move, slide certain blocks around the screen, and fire a limited number of shots at enemies.
 When an enemy is shot, it becomes encased in an egg for a short time; this can be pushed to a new location, used as a bridge to cross water, or shot again to make it disappear temporarily.
 Lolo can gain other powers on specific screens, such as the ability to smash rocks or build a bridge.
 Some enemies are not affected by Lolo's shots.

 One life is lost whenever Lolo is shot or touched by certain enemies.
 Others will not kill him, but can impede his movement by standing still or freezing in place when touched.
 The player can restart a screen at any time, at the cost of one life.

 Development and release

 Adventures of Lolo was developed and published by HAL Laboratory for the Nintendo Entertainment System.
-It was released in North America on 20 April 1989 and in Europe in February 1991.
+It was released in North America in April 1989 and in Europe on 21 February 1991.
 A Nintendo representative commented that Nintendo was "trying to stretch the kids' imaginations" with Lolo.
-It was re-released for the Wii's Virtual Console in 2007 on 8 June in North America and on 6 August in PAL regions.
-It was also re-released for the Wii U's Virtual Console by Nintendo in 2014 for North America on 15 May and in PAL regions on 21 August as well as for the Nintendo 3DS in PAL regions on 16 October 2014 and in North America on 8 January 2015, and then re-released again for the Nintendo Switch's Online Service in December 2018.
+It was re-released for the Wii's Virtual Console on 8 June 2007 in North America and on 6 August in PAL regions.
+It was also re-released for the Wii U's Virtual Console in North America on 15 May 2014 and in PAL regions on 21 August, as well as for the Nintendo 3DS in PAL regions on 16 October 2014 and in North America on 8 January 2015.
+In December 2018, it was re-released for the Nintendo Switch's Nintendo Classics service.